madgicweb/buddystream/readme.txt

 - JSON
 - CRONJOB access

+!!!
+NOTE !!!
+From version 1.0.3.2 the cronjob has changed a bit to prevent file creation on the server.

 You may find FREE translations on: http://www.buddystream.net.
 For support and other feature request, please contact us on our website.
 The BuddyStream plugin has full localisation support.

 == SPECIAL THANKS ==